Harald-U/knative-handson-workshop/iks/5-TrafficManagement.md

 What if you want to do a canary release and test the new revision/version on a subset of your users?

 This is something you can easily do with Istio.
-It requires VirtualService and DestinationRule definitions.
+It requires additional VirtualService and DestinationRule definitions.

 Here is the Knative way, *service-v2-canary.yaml*:
 ```